-The Outer Banks are a paradise for the vacationer who enjoys exploring.
+The Outer Banks is a paradise for the vacationer who enjoys exploring.
 Around here, you truly never know what you will find along our beaches.
 One of the best ways to explore our area is on bicycle.
 The Outer Banks’ beautiful neighborhoods, trails, and bike paths are very convenient for those who enjoy traveling via bicycle.
 The most popular bikes to ride in town are beach cruisers, which offer an extremely relaxed and comfortable ride.
 If you plan on riding your bike around the Outer Banks, be sure to do so in a safe manner.
+Remember, use a bike light (frog light) with night riding and please bike safely.
+For laws, policies and bike maps of the Outer Banks, we recommend checking out the Outer Banks Bicycle & Pedestrian Safety Coalition and NC Bicycle Laws & Policies.
 Read below for a few extremely important bicycle safety tips.

 Use the Bike Path

 Many Outer Banks beach towns have a path for the use of cyclists, walkers, and runners that sits next to the beach road (HWY 12/South Va.
 Dare Trail).
 Make an effort to use these paths as much as possible as they are much safer than riding on the beach road itself.
 You will be able to enjoy your ride knowing that you are out of harm’s way.
 We understand that bikers will not always be able to use the bike path, and that there are certain situations when using the road is necessary.
-With that said, Sheila Bray kindly mentioned “bikers need to know the rules: ride with traffic when on a bike, not against it!”
-Sheila couldn’t be more correct.
+When riding a bike you need to know the rules: Ride with traffic, not against it.
 For further information regarding bike laws and policies, visit the NCDOT Bicycle Laws Page.

 Avoid the Bypass when Possible

-The only time that you should ride your bike on the bypass is when you have to cross over it to reach your destination.
-Other than that, steer clear of it.
+The only time you should ride your bike on the bypass is when you have to cross over it to reach your destination.
+Other than that, be safe and steer clear of the bypass.
 Between the side streets and designated bike paths, there are plenty of options for bike travel that are much safer than the bypass.

 Use Stop Lights when Crossing Bypass